-Due to a pivotal 2018 Supreme Court decision, states may decide whether to allow gambling, sports betting, and other forms of gaming and wagering.
-While legal sports betting now exists in many states, there may be limits in those states.
+A pivotal 2018 Supreme Court decision determined that states may decide whether to allow gambling, sports betting, and other forms of gaming and wagering.
+While legal sports betting now exists in many states, there are often limits to what sports may be bet on and where bets can be placed.
 Many states still do not allow betting on sports, even when they allow gambling and gaming in other forms.

 - New Hampshire.

 - Rhode Island.

 If your state is on the above list, then some form of sports betting is legal in your state.
 You may want to confirm whether or not your state allows the type of bet you plan on placing.
 A handful of states limit gaming to tribal casinos, or limit which sports people can wager on.
 For example, in Oregon, betting is only permitted at a state-approved location, via a state-approved online app, or at a tribal casino.
 Additionally, in Oregon, wagers on college sports are not legal.
 Notably, some states, like California, do have tribal casinos and other gaming available, including betting on horse races, but expressly ban betting on sports.

 The following states limit sports betting to tribal casinos only:

 - New Mexico.

 - North Carolina.